 Shipbuilders Council of America – Small Shipyard Assistance Program

-The Government Affairs practice has successfully supported the Shipbuilders Council of America (SCA) in its efforts to establish and fund a Small Shipyard Assistance Program.
+The Government Affairs practice has successfully supported the Shipbuilders Council of America (SCA) in its efforts to establish and fund a Small Shipyard Assistance Program (SSAP).
 The impetus for the program arose from the SCA’s realization that the largest shipyards in the nation received substantial investments from the Navy to make facility improvements that would bring down costs.
-A comparable investment program targeting mid-tier and smaller shipyards had the potential to improve the productivity of those facilities, yielding even broader benefits to the U.S. Navy and Coast Guard.
+A comparable investment program targeting mid-tier and smaller shipyards had the potential to improve the productivity of those facilities, yielding even broader benefits to the U.S. Navy, Coast Guard and shipyard supplier base.

 The successful establishment and funding of the Small Shipyard Assistance program means that financial assistance in the form of competitive grants, loans and loan guarantees are now available to small shipyards for capital improvements and training purposes.
-These funds will be used to create vital infrastructure and jobs around the country.
+These funds have been and will continue to be used to create vital infrastructure and jobs around the country.